MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

+---
+lab:
+  title: Learning Path 5 - Lab 5 - Exercise 2 - Implement a Safe Links Policy
+  description: After having waited at least 30 minutes since completing Task 1, you will now test the blocked URL and the Safe Links policy that you created.
+There are several tests that you will perform.
+  duration: 30 minutes
+  level: 100
+  islab: true
+---

 # Learning Path 5 - Lab 5 - Exercise 2 - Implement a Safe Links Policy

 Having created a Safe Attachments policy, Holly Dickson now wants to create a Safe Links policy and then validate the policy to ensure that it works properly.